Can’t we just continue to meet in a school?

 We love our local school districts, but as long as we continue meeting in a school, we’re limited by the school’s calendar.
 In addition to our inability to use facilities during the week, this means that we’re at the mercy of district policies, month-to-month rental contracts and potential schedule conflicts on holidays, like Good Friday or Christmas Eve.
 A dedicated Woodmen Monument building will address all of these issues, and give us a rooted and recognizable presence in our community.

-Over three weekend services, this size of auditorium can host a church of 1,500 to 1,800 people, including kids.
+Over three weekend services, this size of auditorium can host a church of 2,250 people, including kids.
 At Woodmen, we believe this is a great size for a campus community—big enough to impact surrounding neighborhoods for Christ, but small enough to be a place of caring fellowship.

 With a thriving Community Group ministry (like we already have in our Monument Campus community!), a church of this size can be a place for people to both know others and be known by others.
 If, through God’s grace, more people are drawn to our church, we would look to plant additional Woodmen campuses in the future.